Powder (2024 film)

 Powder is a 2024 Indian Kannada-language youthful dark comedy film, directed by Janardhan Chikkanna and produced by KRG Studios in collaboration with TVF Motion Pictures.
 The story and screenplay is written by Deepak Venkateshan.
-The film features Diganth Manchale, Dhanya Ramkumar, Sharmiela Mandre, Anirudh Acharya, Rangayana Raghu, Ravishankar Gowda, Gopal Krishna Deshpande and others.
+The film features Diganth Manchale, Dhanya Ramkumar, Sharmiela Mandre, Anirudh Acharya, Rangayana Raghu, Ravishankar Gowda, Gopalkrishna Deshpande and others.

-The film was initially schedule to release on 12 July 2024, but the film was released theatrically on 23 August 2024.
+The film was initially schedule to release on 12 July 2024, but it didn't! but the film was released theatrically on 23 August 2024.

 Plot

 Powder is a story about get-rich-quick plans, the goons who are in desperate search for their missing consignment and the mastermind who wants to stamp their authority and restore order, all resulting in a comedy of errors.

 Production

 The muhurtha of the film took place in Bangalore on 6 September 2023.
 The shooting commenced in Mysuru on 30 October 2023 and wrapped up the first schedule within 30 days.
 The second and final schedule of the film was wrapped up at Bangalore on 14 March 2024.